About Me; Marina Graham

 The Book Itself

-The proof copy of The Avebury Mechanism, which I am editing and printing at the moment, is A2 sized and contains over a hundred precise and detailed geometrical drawings with annotations and explanatory text.
+The proof copy of The Avebury Mechanism, which I am still editing and printing (and which is still growing!) is A2 sized and contains over 120 precise and detailed geometrical drawings with annotations and explanatory text.
 There is a comprehensive index to these.

 There is an introduction to the basics of the geometry, how I established the working centre, my methods of experimentation leading to the discovery of the patterns, their eventual decipherment and my discovery from these patterns of specific events in time, giving rise to the concept of the Avebury Calendar.